gatsbyjs/gatsby/docs/blog/2018-10-12-uptick-docs-contributions-hacktoberfest/index.md

 ---
 title: Uptick in docs contributions for Gatsby Hacktoberfest
-date: 2018-10-09
+date: 2018-10-12
 author: Shannon Soper
 tags: ["documentation", "hacktoberfest"]
 ---

 ## Hacktoberfest docs explosion!

 Since October 1st -- the start of Hacktoberfest -- the Gatsby OSS community has seen a huge uptick in docs contributions.
-In the first 5 days of October we [merged 28 PR's with the `documentation` label](https://github.com/gatsbyjs/gatsby/pulls?utf8=%E2%9C%93&q=is%3Apr+sort%3Aupdated-desc+is%3Aclosed+label%3A%22type%3A+documentation%22+language%3Aswift+closed%3A%3E2018-10-01) (and by the time you click on that link, it will likely be more than 28, especially if PR’s are labelled correctly!).
+In the first 5 days of October we [merged 31 PR's with the `documentation` label](https://github.com/gatsbyjs/gatsby/pulls?utf8=%E2%9C%93&q=is%3Apr+sort%3Aupdated-desc+is%3Aclosed+label%3A%22type%3A+documentation%22+language%3Aswift+closed%3A%3E2018-10-01) (and by the time you click on that link, it will likely be more than 31, especially if PR’s are labeled correctly!).

 A big thanks to every contributor who jumped in to help Gatsby docs keep becoming more polished, comprehensive, and clear.
 In fact, many of the PR’s fixed problems we hadn’t even created issues for yet!
-And we’re increasing the number of `hacktoberfest` + `documentation` labelled issues to account for the surge of helpful contributions.
+And we’re increasing the number of `hacktoberfest` + `documentation` labeled issues to account for the surge of helpful contributions.
 A special thanks to [@amberleyromo](https://github.com/amberleyromo), [@jlengstorf](https://github.com/jlengstorf), [@DSchau](https://github.com/DSchau), and [@pieh](https://github.com/pieh) for their hard work giving feedback and merging PR’s!

 Read more on how to participate in Gatsby Hacktoberfest in our [Hacktoberfest kickoff post](/blog/2018-10-09-hacktoberfest-kickoff/)